hannotify/pattern-matching-small-enhancement-or-major-feature/sections/3-deconstruction-patterns.md

 </code></pre>

 note:
-...the code could look like this.
+...the switch expression could look like this.
-I'm too lazy to fix the arrow alignment here, sorry about that.
+(I'm too lazy to fix the arrow alignment here, sorry about that.)

 But we can see that the benefits are quickly increasing!
 For example with `Reverb` and `Tremolo`: we no longer have to call each getter separately.